11ume/kable/docs/getting_started.md

 ***Note:** If everything is working normally, correctly and redundant, the second and the third scenarios going to be the most probable and fastest.*

+*Kable is really fast, can get a serie of node registres in a little fractions of seconds, less than **50000 nanoseconds***

 <br>

 To understand that other magic 🧙 things are happening under the hood see: